fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 ### 9) If illegals are doing the work Americans won’t do, do you favor eliminating the minimum wage and safety regulations in those fields?
 Because that’s what illegal immigration does, in effect.

-I am not in favor of eliminating safety regulations in these fields (although I admit that I could imagine compromises on  abolishing the minimum wage for immigrants).
-In fact, if ICE were narrowly focused on seeking out dangerous workplace violations, I might not be in favor of their abolition.
+I am not in favor of eliminating safety regulations in these fields (although I admit that I would be open to compromises involving  abolishing the minimum wage for immigrants).
+If ICE were more focused on seeking out dangerous workplace violations, (as they have been at certain times in the past) I might not be in favor of their abolition.
 However, I reject the claim that it is the immigration that weakens these worker protections, rather than the fact that this immigration is made illegal.

 Our restrctions greatly empower the employers who exploit unauthorized workers.
 Without these restrictions, the workers would have the protections that let them report their employers, and appeal to the government for safety and wage regulations.
 For over sixty years, restrictionists have assured the public that continuing to restrict low-skill immigration would eventually make these exploitative practices diminish.
-They have failed dramatically, and re
+They have failed dramatically.
+Ironically, if these workers had legal residence, and could safely petition the government for restrictions, it would reduce the 'pull factor' of cheap labor (because employers would be less likely to be able to exploit unauthorized immigrantts).

 ### `10) Why would you be on the same side of this issue as George Soros, a bitter socialist with designs on reshaping the politics of dozens of countries via shadowy front groups?`

+Let us say,  for the sake of argument, that George Soros is the most evil cartoon villain who ever tied a damsel to some train tracks.

 On any divisive issue, there will be villains who land "on the same side" of that issue as you.
-I wouldn't be so childish as to ask a restrictionist why they are on the same side of this issue as Kim Jung Un.
+I wouldn't be so childish as to ask a restrictionist why they are on the same side of this issue as Kim Jung Un, Stalin, and David Duke.
+Mr. Zmirak and Mr. Perotta apparently lack this particular standard.

 [^1] https://www.alexnowrasteh.com/p/why-do-illegal-immigrants-have-a
 [^2] https://www.sciencedirect.com/science/article/abs/pii/S0028393200001342